William Arthur Stancil

 Margaret loved visiting her grandparents, John and Pinettie.
 Margaret was the only granddaughter.
 John had a special place in his heart for her, often buying candy just for her and holding her in his lap.

 Arthur's sons were expected to help out on the farm at an early age.
 Clyde worked hard to look after her family.
 She grew a large garden and canned fruits and vegetables.
-Clyde and Arthur hosted hog and cow killings to insure a supply of meat year round.
-Once a week, Clyde would serve fried fish and once a week, she'd treated her children to hotdogs.
+Clyde and Arthur hosted hog and cow killings to ensure a supply of meat year-round.
+Once a week, Clyde would serve fried fish, and once a week, she'd treat her children to hotdogs.
 Clyde and Alice made all of Margaret's clothes.
 They were better than ready-made.

 Arthur had trouble putting his family's welfare first.
 His quick temper made getting along impossible.
-Once his pa died he seemed to have free range to treat his family as he pleased, Disagreements became more frequent.
-Clyde loved music but Arthur did not like music.
+Once his pa died, he seemed to have free range to treat his family as he pleased.
+Disagreements became more frequent.
+Clyde loved music, but Arthur did not.
 He didn't allow music in the house.
 Differences became more apparent and were destroying the family.
-Home was not a haven.
-It was more like a war zone.
+Home was not a haven; it was more like a war zone.
 Arthur would grab anything handy when he disciplined his boy, including a chain.
-His drinking putting his family in danger of his irrational wrath.
+His drinking put his family in danger of his irrational wrath.

-Tom could not take anymore abuse.
+Tom could not take any more abuse.
 He moved out of the house before he turned 16 in 1940.
 Tom was only 16 years old when he graduated from Glendale High School after completing three years of high school in 1941.
-This was after the required 11 years of schools.
+This was after the required 11 years of schooling.

 Bill dropped out of Glendale after Tom graduated.
 Bill, 15, had completed two years of high school.
-Tom and Bill left Johnston County, and headed for the shipyards in Wilmington, NC, and job opportunities there.
+Tom and Bill left Johnston County and headed for the shipyards in Wilmington, NC, seeking job opportunities.
 They moved into a boarding house run by Emmette and Dessie Stancil.
-Later Tom moved on to the shipyards in Norfolk, Va.
+Later, Tom moved on to the shipyards in Norfolk, Va.

 Back at the farm, Arthur and Clyde's problems continued to escalate.
 There was no tranquility.
 The only solution was to separate.
-Clyde finally gathered her courage and moved out left in 1943.
-She and Margaret moved to Kenly, with only a suitcase.
-Clyde found a house.
-Her father bought them a bed.
+Clyde finally gathered her courage and moved out in 1943.
+She and Margaret moved to Kenly with only a suitcase.
+Clyde found a house, and her father bought them a bed.
 Clyde used her seamstress skills to support her family.
 As soon as she was able, Clyde filed for divorce.

 Renn Stancil Hinton